 The first step is to download kiuwan-cluster (the Kiuwan On-Premises installation tool).
 It can be downloaded directly from a terminal like this:

 This will download the latest available installation tool to the current directory.

 Note that, as stated in System requirements, you will need access to static.kiuwan.com in order to download this file.
-Check your proxy configuration if you access the internet over a proxy server as well.
+You should also check your proxy configuration if you access the internet over a proxy server.

 Step 2: untar kiuwan-cluster

 Once downloaded, you should untar the provided gz file: